-Fedwire information is available with detailed transaction data on a near real-time basis in TRS.
-TRS also has deposit ticket numbers available after the end of the Fedwire banking day.
-TRS has the ability to provide agencies with automated, downloadable files as well, which it makes available after the close of the Fedwire banking day using a standard XML file format.
+Fedwire information is available with detailed transaction data on a near real-time basis in CIR.
+CIR also has deposit/voucher ticket numbers available after the end of the Fedwire banking day.
+CIR has the ability to provide agencies with automated, downloadable files as well.

-ACH credit information is available on the morning of the settlement date in TRS.
-This includes detailed information on settled transactions, including deposit ticket numbers.
-It also includes details on future-dated ACH credit transactions. (“Future-dated” ACH credits are entries we have received but which will not settle on the current banking date.)
-TRS has the ability to provide agencies with automated, downloadable files as well, which are available on the morning of the settlement date and in a standard XML file format.
-These automated files from TRS can include data on future-dated ACH items if the agency so desires.
+ACH credit information is available on the morning of the settlement date in CIR.
+This includes detailed information on settled transactions, including deposit/voucher ticket numbers.
+It also includes details on future-dated ACH credit transactions for selected agencies. (“Future-dated” ACH credits are entries we have received, but which will not settle on the current banking date.)
+CIR has the ability to provide agencies with automated, downloadable files as well.
+These automated files from CIR can include data on future-dated ACH items if the agency so desires.

 The table below summarizes this discussion.

-How are account IDs used in agency reporting?
+How are account numbers used in agency reporting?

 How does GWA reporting occur?

-Both the converted and new Credit Gateway Account IDs double as Classification Keys (C-Keys) in the Shared Accounting Module (SAM) program, which is in FMS’s Governmentwide Accounting (GWA) Assistant Commissioner area.
+Both the converted and new Credit Gateway Account Numbers double as Classification Keys (C-Keys) in the Shared Accounting Module (SAM) program, which is in the Fiscal Service’s Governmentwide Accounting (GWA) Assistant Commissioner area.
 Use of the C-Key allows for the classification of an agency’s transactions to Treasury Account Symbols and Business Event Type Codes (TAS/BETCs).

-Before an agency becomes a GWA reporter for collections, the SAM Team will work with the agency to assign the appropriate TAS and BETC to the agency’s Credit Gateway Account ID.
+Before an agency becomes a GWA reporter for collections, the SAM Team will work with the agency to assign the appropriate TAS and BETC to the agency’s Credit Gateway Account Number.
 We are able to report this C-Key to GWA so that the agency’s information is properly classified to a TAS/BETC.
-The New Credit Gateway Account ID is especially useful in this regard, because (unlike FDS) it allows for Fedwire transactions to be broken down by cash flow.
+The New Credit Gateway Account Number is especially useful in this regard, because it allows for Fedwire transactions to be broken down by cash flow.

-We base the deposit ticket number associated with each day’s deposits on a combination of the day of the month and a sequence number.
+We base the deposit/voucher ticket number associated with each day’s deposits on a combination of the day of the month and a sequence number.
 The numbering scheme is slightly different for Fedwire deposits and ACH credit deposits.
-Agencies should not build business logic around these numbers.
+(IMPORTANT: Agencies should not build business logic around these numbers.)